truptik20/netflix_aql_project/README.md

 ORDER BY 2 DESC
 LIMIT 10;
 ```

+**Objective:** Identify the top 10 actors with the highest number of appearances in Indian Movies.

 ### 15. Categorize the content based on the presence of the keyword 'kill' and 'violence' in the decription field.
 Label content containing these keywords as 'Bad' and all other content as 'Good'.
 Count how many items fall into each category.